 I, on the other hand, prefer to rely on experts in the field.
 I don’t have a science degree, but I will ask questions and rely on answers from field-specific experts.
 It’s really scary to me when decisions are made based on uninformed consumers preferences, while completely ignoring science.
 Is science always right?

 No. But it’s better to use science-based facts than what we think we know.
 But one thing is for sure, we are ALWAYS looking for ways to improve.

 New information, new research and new findings do change our knowledge base.
 That’s why it is imperative that we continue researching food safety.

 Do we completely ignore consumers?

-We need to help educate and inform what we as farmers do and and why we do it.
+We need to help educate and inform what we as farmers do and why we do it.
 Having that consumer conversation will go a long way, and we as farmers, need to do a better job in communicating.
-Not only asking questions on my page, but asking questions on Food Dialogues website is a great resource for consumers.
+Not only asking questions on my page but asking questions on Food Dialogues website is a great resource for consumers.

 We personally do not use ractopamine on our farm.
 It is just not part of our feed management system.
 But I am not afraid of it because I know our meat supplies levels are below USDA recommendations.

 I am a proponent of consumer choice.
 So despite what I feel is fear mongering and overreaction, can a consumer buy ractopamine-free pork?
 Yes.
 Buy local and ask your farmer if they use ractopamine.